Articles About Calendar (88)

 First Quarter Moon

 The 1st Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface lit up.
 Which half depends on where you are on Earth.

 Leap Day February 29

 The Islamic Calendar

-The Gregorian calendar was first introduced in 1582, however, different countries changed from the Julian Calendar at different times.
+The Gregorian calendar was introduced in 1582 in some countries.
+The US, Canada, and the UK changed in 1752.
 Why were some days skipped?